INT 601: Overview

 - improved skill in analyzing and resolving values conflicts.

-The course will meet twice per week for ten class sessions (approximately five weeks).
+The course will meet for ten class sessions (approximately five weeks during a regular semester).

-- Live Broadcasts: Available at http://connect.maine.edu/int601/ Online students must view and participate in the live sessions from 3:30 – 4:45.
+- Live Broadcasts: Available at the Zoom link in the Blackboard course menu or through the information listed below.
+Online students must view and participate in the live sessions at the same time the campus class meets physically.
 (Note: If you are in a different time zone, consult http://www.timeanddate.com to determine the equivalent time in your location.)

-- Archived Broadcasts: Links to the class broadcasts are made available at the end of each day through the Lectures and Assignments web page.
+- Archived Broadcasts: Links to the class broadcasts are made available in Blackboard at the end of each day through a Class Sessions Videos Archive link in the left menu.

 Expectation of Students